 - Faculty of Civil Law

 - Faculty of Science

 The address for the University of Ottawa is:

 Ottawa, Ontario K1N 6N5

-At the University of Ottawa, the centre providing accessibility services to students is called Student Academic Success Service (SASS) - Academic Accommodations.
-SASS is the primary place to find out about all of your disability related needs.
+At the University of Ottawa, the centre providing accessibility services to students is called the Academic Accommodations Service.
+The Academic Accommodations Service is the primary place to find out about all of your disability related needs.

 For more information about accessibility at the University of Ottawa, and their current initiatives to address issues of accessibility, please see the University of Ottawa’s Accessibility Plan.

 The University of Ottawa provides detailed information on the type of documentation required.
 Please visit their website for details on documentation and to access forms.
 A summary is provided here:

 - Learning Disabilities: A psycho-educational assessment completed by a registered psychologist